zhekazp/JavaBasic/homeWork/homeWorks/homeWork36/ReadMe.txt

 Implement the isPresent(), get() and orElse() methods.
 Use Generics to be able to store Optional objects different types.

+Task7
+Write a filter method that takes a list of objects and a predicate, and returns a list of objects that satisfy the predicate.
+Use Generics to provide the ability to pass a list of objects to a method any type.

 Task8
 Create a Map class to store key-value pairs.
 Implement Methods